top of page

 Just A Wafer-Thin Mint (2024)

 Remember that, the week I had convinced my bloated words to elope with me in the Riviera to sit, my placid subject; wear a Turkish robe in ways I could evince them?
 Akimbo in marital bed, the purplest words I minced, milled to gunpowder, and a combustive flare of hostile dust and physical power scared up hard times marked by The Struggle.
-In time since, I'd worked to find my eupheuism, between two heavy stones, can sedimentize and crack a coarser silt that dissolves in boili
+In time since, I'd worked to find my euphemism, between two heavy stones, can sedimentize and crack a coarser silt that dissolves in boilin

 ginny